Paubox/paubox-node/README.md

 ### Allowing non-TLS message delivery

-If you want to send non-PHI mail that does not need to be HIPAA-compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.
+If you want to send non-PHI mail that does not need to be HIPAA compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.

 This means the message will not be converted into a secure portal message when a nonTLS connection is encountered.
 To do this, include `allowNonTLS: true` in the options, as shown below: